Outdoor Learning vs Screen Time: What Research Says About Early Childhood Development

 Social Learning Happens Outdoors Too

 Nature play also creates powerful opportunities for social development.
 When children explore outdoor environments together, they often collaborate on shared discoveries.
-For example:
+For example:- building shelters with sticks

 - observing insects together